cdl-geneseo/geneseo-dictionary/H/Hunts-Room.md

 # Hunts Room

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Hunts Room

 Created by  Marissa Maxwell on May 02, 2023

 A boujee conference room located in the Union.As of 2023, 75% of students surveyed have heard of this term, and about 75% of students believe it is fairly often or very often used on campus.